Hrabal/TemPy/make_an_app/models.md

 ```

-With those models we are able to represent a person and n contacts linked to that person, to see if this models are working we have to upgrade our db so the two tables are created:
+With these models we are able to represent a person and n contacts linked to that person.
+To see if the models are working we have to upgrade our db so the two tables are created:

 ```shell
 (venv)$ python db_update.py
 (venv)$ python db_migrate.py
 ```

 Now, to test the model, we'll add a couple of records.
-Open a python interpreter and add a few persons with their contacts (I'm using my favourite Czech writers but feel free to use other people):
+Open a python interpreter and add a few people with their contacts (I'm using my favourite Czech writers but feel free to use other people):
 ```python
 (venv)$ python
 Python 3.7.0 (v3.7.0:1bf9cc5093, Jun 26 2018, 23:26:24)